curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 *One year earlier...*

 The scream was horrid, a curdling wail of anguish that came from the walls of the building.
 I peered down the hallway to hear laughter, merry and cheerful with a dozen voices in it.
-It was a chorus of laughter I could imagine hailing from my own children, mingling with the dwindling moan of the machine.
+It was a chorus of laughter I could imagine hailing from my own dear children, mingling with the dwindling moan of the machine.
 It was a strange juxtaposition of sounds, and it was a long moment before I could think clearly.

-I advanced down the corridor, intent on an in-person update from Roderick, my lead scientist on the Genesis AI project, drawn by his unhinged laughter, which echoed through the complex like a taunt.
+I advanced down the corridor, intent on an in-person update from Roderick, my lead scientist on the Genesis AI project.
+I found him in his office, drawn by his unhinged laughter, which echoed through the complex like a taunt.

 "What are y-"

 The scream clawed its way out of the floor, born again.
-This time it came with the nasal whinge of a newborn child, then stretched out until it resonated hollow and guttural.
+This time it came with the nasal whinge of a newborn child, sounding exactly like my youngest, then stretched out until it resonated hollow and guttural.
 A scattered cackle of laughter followed seconds later, like thunder after lightning.
 The sound had hurt me and I thought I should vomit.
+My child, is he ok?
+How could he be here?
+The scream couldn't have come from my child, could it?
 I was shaken, left trembling, until a cold shiver unraveled the knot of fear coiled within me, dread-grip loosened just enough for me to force words from my trembling lips.

 "R-Roderick, what in the name of goodness are you laughing at?"

-"It's one of the Genesis AI variants we've been working on.
+"It's one of the Genesis Project variants we've been working on.
 It screams when it falls in a stochastic gradient descent hole."

 "How can that possibly be amusing?"